vitawasalreadytaken/glucoscape/README.md

 4. Open `build/index.html` in your browser
 5. Fill in your Nightscout address and access token and click _Connect_

+## See also

+I have also built [Koboscout](https://github.com/vitawasalreadytaken/koboscout), an 'ambient' app showing a chart of your latest CGM readings on an e-reader device or tablet.

 ## Contributing

 I welcome contributions from the community.
 If you have suggestions, bug reports, or would like to contribute code, please open an issue or pull request here on GitHub.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.